henry-anderson/Ronin/DochAlgo/overview.md

 <b>a<sub>c45</sub></b>: The player's combined 45 day activity<br />
 <b>a<sub>cmin</sub></b>: The minimum combined 90 day activity to qualify<br />
 <br />
 This prevents players with declining activity from qualifying.
 They must either have acquired at least 30% of their 90 day total within the past 45 days or their 45 day total must be more than 80% of the minimum requirement.
 The last option is to give some leniency to power players who have far surpasses the minimum.

+### Loyalty
+Looking at lifetime DKP is a very good indicator of loyalty, but it has its flaws.
+Players must be out of the clan for 30 days before their lifetime is wiped which is where this fails.
+There are many unstable players who leave for short periods of time yet it has no effect on their lifetime.
+It is very risky to give these players DG which is why players must be